goodeggs/platform/ami/README.md

       -var 'logspout_token=...' \
       packer.json

-Now you can update the `Ami` CloudFormation parameter and verify as before.
+Now you can upload the `convox-formation.json`, update the `Ami` CloudFormation parameter, and verify as before.